technofish-au/terraform-provider-nsx-intervlan-routing/docs/resources/segment_port.md

 Optional:

-- `allocate_address` (String) Indicate how IP will be allocated for the port.
+- `allocate_addresses` (String) Indicate how IP will be allocated for the port.
 Enum: IP_POOL, MAC_POOL, BOTH, DHCP, DHCPV6, SLAAC, NONE
 - `app_id` (String) Application ID associated with this port.
 Can be the same as the display name.
 Only required when type is CHILD.
 - `context_id` (String) Attachment UUID of the PARENT port.
 Only required when type is CHILD.
 - `id` (String) VIF UUID in NSX.
 Required if type is PARENT.